laurenelisefeld/laurenelisefeld.github.io/_posts/2017-10-24-cli_data_gem_portfolio_project.markdown

 Once that issue was resolved, I started to see the light at the end of the tunnel.
 My page became easier to scrape!
 Later down the road, I came across another issue.
 When It came to finding the right selectors to grab my desired text, I had to change the selector that I was using for the name of the pizza restaurent I was scraping because it was not nested under the same DIV.
 Took a little bit of time to figure this out, but I perservered!

 **MOVING ON!....**...
-While creating my attributes I had to refer back to the Regex lab and use Rubular to brush up on regular expressions.
+While creating my attributes I had to refer back to the Regex lab and use www.Rubular.com to brush up on regular expressions.
 This was because I needed to use regex a few times since the page wasn't breaking everything down into the desired divs for me to iterate over, so I was iterating over a large block of text inside a "p" selector.
 As a result, I was having the same issue when trying to pull each restaurant name.
 To solve this problem, I had to create a separate method just to scrape the name, and it was a bit of a challenge figuring out how I could get that added into my object array of restaurants.
 I ended up calling it directly from the CLI itself, probably not the most elegant solution, but it was the best solution I found, and it works!

-**PAUSE FOR LITTLE CELEBRATION!!!!**
+**PAUSE FOR MINI CELEBRATION!!!!**

 ![](https://i.pinimg.com/originals/17/26/5e/17265e343ef9d45141666427cbb085f0.jpg)

+After overcoming these minor hurdles, the rest of my code came together nicely! :) Having to create and code an entire CLI from beginning to end was challenging, but it was a chanllege that I am glad was thrown at me.
+I feel more confident in my coding abilities and I am certain that from here on out I will succed and become a more elegant coder.